Is it okay to fall asleep while meditating?

 - Ensure your eyes are open

-Most meditation techniques require that you close your eyes.
+Many meditation techniques require that you close your eyes.
 However, this is usually a definite precursor to sleep – most often than not, meditators who shut their eyes allow their imaginations to roam freely.
-This often gives way to deep sleep.
+This often gives way to dreaminess and sleep.
 Next time you meditate, try keeping your eyes open while softly gazing downward.
-This practice is popularly known as shamatha and helps meditators to stay awake.
+This practice is popularly known as shamatha (Sanskrit for the development of peace) and helps meditators to stay awake.
 It also keeps you rooted in the present.
+Keeping the eyes open is probably the single best method of staying awake during meditation.

 - Try out different types of meditation

-Sitting and lying down meditation techniques are great, but they make us overly relaxed, sometimes to the point of falling asleep.
-Try out walking meditation instead.
-Walking is a perfect alternative to sitting because as we walk, our minds become alert to the environment.
-The object of meditation shifts from your breathing technique to the sound of your feet thudding on gravel or the sound of dry leaves crackling under your feet.
+Lying down meditation techniques make us overly relaxed, often to the point of falling asleep.
+Try out sitting or walking meditation instead.
+Walking is a perfect partner to sitting because as we walk, our minds become alert to the environment.
+The object of meditation shifts from your breathing technique to the movement of your feet and legs, or sound of your feet thudding on gravel or the sound of dry leaves crackling under your feet.
 Walking also boosts the blood flow around different parts of your body.

 - Take a break